HMY-icon/IRS-PM-2021-07-05-IS07FT-Team1-TravelHelper/README.md

 ## SECTION 5: USER GUIDE

-Refer to appendix <User Guide> in project report at Github Folder: ProjectReport <br>
+Refer to User Guide in project report at Github Folder: ProjectReport <br>

 ---